hubsterio/docs/docs/intro/big_picture.rst

 High Level Architecture
 ^^^^^^^^^^^^^^^^^^^^^^^

-Hubster’s platform was designed with simplicity in mind, yet power enough to allow a business to extend the platform to meet their specific needs, on a per hub basis.
+Hubster’s **open-ended** platform was designed for simplicity, yet power enough to allow a business to extend the platform to meet their specific needs, on a per :ref:`hub<ref_hub_anatomy>` basis.
+Being **open-end** provides a business the flexibility to enrich the messaging pipeline by injecting their own custom :ref:`integrations and plugins.<ref_BYOI>`

 **Engine**